Ayurvedic Guide to Safe Heat Therapy: Why Charaka Samhita Warns Against Heavy Fomentation on Sensitive Body Parts

 Charaka Samhita’s Specific Advice

-Other body parts can be treated as needed.
+- Other body parts can be treated as needed, based on dosha and condition.

 Why This Caution?

-The heart’s vital energy can be disturbed by excessive heat.
+- Heart: The seat of vital energy (prana) can be disturbed by excessive heat.

-Applying too much heat can cause inflammation and dosha imbalances.
+Applying too much heat can cause inflammation, tissue damage, and dosha imbalances.

 What About Emergency Heat Therapy on the Chest?